Juan-Jones/blogsphere/content/blog/best-ecommerce-platforms.md

 BigCommerce is a robust ecommerce platform designed for scalability and growth.
 With its comprehensive set of features and built-in marketing tools, BigCommerce empowers businesses to create compelling online stores.
 Key features include:

-- Scalable infrastructure to support growing businesses
+- Scalable infrastructure to support growing businesses,
-- Built-in marketing and conversion tools
+- Built-in marketing and conversion tools,
-- Seamless integration with leading payment gateways
+- Seamless integration with leading payment gateways,
-- Responsive themes for optimal mobile experience
+- Responsive themes for optimal mobile experience,
-- Advanced analytics and reporting capabilities
+- Advanced analytics and reporting capabilities.

 ### 4. Magento